microbiome/OMA/11_taxonomic_information.md

 ## [5] "Class:Sd-NA_1"                    "Class:Sd-NA_2"
 ```

-By default this will used the lowest non-empty information to construct a
+By default, this will use the lowest non-empty information to construct a
 string with the following scheme `level:value`.
-If all levels are the same
+If all levels are the same,
-this part is omited, but can be added by setting `with_rank = TRUE`
+this part is omitted, but can be added by setting `with_rank = TRUE`.

 ```r